schorrm/arm2riscv/docs/project_documentation.md

         handle the virtualized registers as needed.

 2. Assign registers
-    1. We mapping the names of registers (e.g. x0 --> x10) on the conversion
+    1. We are mapping the names of registers (e.g. x0 --> x10) on the conversion
     classes.
-    2. We receive from the conversion classes which virtualized registers they, modify, and then emit loads and stores accordingly.
+    2. We receive from the conversion classes which virtualized registers they used, modify, and then emit loads and stores accordingly.

 3. We poll the classes to emit their corresponding RISC-V instructions.